 Director: Louis Lumière.
-Building on the new photography inventions of Thomas Edison, the Lumière Brothers took the Kinetoscope and created their own called the “Cinematograph” which they used to shoot short (two minutes or less) clips like this one of factory workers leaving for the day.
+Building on the new photography inventions of Thomas Edison, the Lumière Brothers took the Kinetoscope and created their own version of it called the “Cinematograph” which they used to capture short clips (two minutes or less) like this short movie of factory workers leaving for the day.

 L’arroseur arrosé (1895)

 Director: Louis Lumière.
 L’arroseur arrosé is quick gag-film in which a young boy plays a prank on an older man by stepping on a hose he is using to water his garden, only to release it moments later allowing the water to spray in the man’s face.
 It is, perhaps, the earliest example of a narrative and comedy film.

 The Execution of Mary Queen of Scots (1895)

-Director: Director: Alfred Clark.
-The film is sometimes called “The Execution of Mary Stuart” (1895) and it is the earliest surviving film using special effects, notably the ‘stop trick.’
-It lasts about 18 seconds and was produced by Thomas Edison.
+Director: Alfred Clark.
+The film is sometimes called “The Execution of Mary Stuart” (1895) and it is the earliest surviving film using a special effect, namely the ‘stop trick.’
+It lasts about 18 seconds and it was produced by Thomas Edison.
 Alfred Clark was the supervising director of Edison’s film division.

 Georges Méliès Short Films (1896-1912)

 Director: George Méliès.
-George Méliès is the great pioneer of early narrative and special effects-based films.
-These pictures are incredibly ingenious for the time – the cutting room floor plays a key role in the development of each of these films as we see Méliès’s chaotic and imaginative world filled with magic and intrigue.
+George Méliès is the great French pioneer of early narrative and special effects-based films.
+These pictures are incredibly ingenious for the time – the cutting room floor plays a key role in the development of each movie as we see Méliès’s chaotic and imaginative world filled with magic and intrigue.
 His world is often disordered and scrambled with characters frantically searching about as objects and people disappear in and out of frame.
-He created hundreds of films in his day, of which only a small selection survives today, but what has survived is extraordinary.
+Méliès created hundreds of films in his heyday, and only a small selection survives today, but what has survived is extraordinary.